 The Turkish Van is a very old, large and powerful cat breed with long hair and special markings.
 They always have white fur with markings only on the head and tail.
 These are called “Van markings”.
 Their fur is as soft and velvety as cashmere or rabbit fur.

-The Turkish Van is very attractive but not particularly skilled.
+What kind of character does the Turkish Van have?
+They’re lovable, funny and always provide good entertainment.
+They’re little clowns.
+Just a little clumsier.
+It is very active but not particularly skilled.
 When they jump up onto high shelves (one of their favorite hobbies), they often end up sending things crashing to the ground.
 That’s why they’re not exactly suited to people that value a tidy home.
 They’re better suited to families that are used to a little chaos.